-Idaho won’t recognize record bighorn sheep but hunting group does
+State refuses to recognize bighorn as biggest ever for Idaho

 “We’re not going to call it an illegal kill,” said Idaho Fish and Game spokesman Roger Phillips.
 “But for our state records, they have to be in accordance with our fish and game laws.”

-The 1855 treaty gives Nez Perce Tribe members access to federal public land on about 26,500 square miles of the tribe’s ancestral areas that are now part of Idaho, Oregon, Washington and Montana.
+The 1855 treaty gives Nez Perce Tribe members access to federal public land on about 26,500 square miles (69,000 square kilometers) of the tribe’s ancestral areas that are now part of Idaho, Oregon, Washington and Montana.
 About 3,500 tribal members can use those rights retained when the tribe ceded the land to the U.S. government.

 The Boone and Crockett Club said it recognizes Sublett’s ram because of the treaty and because the tribe has a management plan for sustainable hunting of bighorns.

-Note: This story has been corrected to say non-tribal hunters can kill one Rocky Mountain bighorn and one California bighorn in Idaho in a lifetime instead of only one bighorn in a lifetime.